cameronwp/intro-to-python/part-3-control-flow.md

 Syntax: a set of `if`, `elif` (else if), and `else` blocks.
 The first condition that matches is run. `elif` can be repeated multiple times.
 If `else` is used, it must be the last block.

+Whitespace is important!
+Indentation decides what is run when a condition is `True`.

 ```py
 # eg 1
 if something is True: